paola2262/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

 * Explain the purpose of the analysis.

-The purpose of this analysis is to predict if a loan is being healthy (0) or high-risk (1) using financial data.
+The purpose of this Challenge is to predict if a loan is being healthy (0) or high-risk (1) using financial data.

 I used logistic regression to classify our model into two categories.
 The analysis focused on financial data, including loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
 The goal was to predict the loan status, labeling it as either a healthy loan (0) or a high-risk loan (1).